 By revelation God transformed my feelings of toxic shame into wonder and amazement.
 A sense of love came over me so deep and wide it swept away every curse, lie, and vow I had heard, or was spoken against me.
 I felt held in an embrace I had dreamed of, had glimmers when hugged by my grandmother when I was small.
 And yet, so much more was rushing through my being when I realized I was kneeling in the sand gazing at the small, white plastic cowboy, guns in surrender.

-Looking up I realized I was on the wrong beach, miles away from where the baptism was taking place.
+Looking up I suddenly realized I was on the wrong beach, miles away from where the baptism was taking place.
 I put the plastic cowboy deep into my pocket while rushing back to my van.
 My heart, mind, and spirit were buzzing from the spark that was lighting my soul afire with wonder.
 When I finally was immersed into the freezing cold Pacific Ocean I came up warm.
 Impossible!

 God’s DNA was waking up!
 A strange season began, with unknown dimensions of spiritual life and how that affected my day-to-day living.
 His Great Adventure continued . . .